jazerix/blockchain-exam/7-Hyperledger.md

 Forks in the blockchain are not possible within Hyperledger Fabric, as transactions are either validated by all members and committed onto the blockchain or discarded.

 When chaincode is updated, the compiled code needs to be deployed on each peer within the blockchain.
 This approach is widely different from Bitcoin and Ethereum, where the actual code is part of the transaction and then run by nodes.
 Within Hyperledger Fabric, only the params of the methods are pushed onto the blockchain, and the participating nodes then execute the contract with the given input and endorse the transaction if it succeeds.

+## Questions

+- What does it mean that Hyperledger's consensus is deterministic?
+  - Before transactions are broadcasted in hyperledger, they are endorsed.
+After endorsement they are ensured to be included within the blockchain - this is very different from a public blockchain, where the algorithm is probablistic.
+- What is the batch size?
+  - Number of transactions a block can hold
+- What is the batch timeout?
+  - Time to wait before batching the transactions into a block